 The second observed technique to steal credentials for lateral movement is using Volume Shadow Copies and the extraction of the NTDS.dit Active Directory database from a domain controller.
 Volume Shadow Copies are cloned images of the operating system that can be used as backups or restoration points for an administrator to roll back a Windows machine if any issues arise with the operating system later.
 The NTDS.dit database, which is stored on domain controllers, is effectively the database underpinning all the information in Active Directory about user accounts, groups, computers, and most importantly, the hashes of user passwords.
 Under normal circumstances, the NTDS.dit file cannot be opened or copied as it is in use by Active Directory on the machine.
 To circumvent this protection, adversaries commonly use the Volume Shadow Copy Service to create a cloned image of the operating system and save it to a disk.
-Then the adversary can exfiltrate the copy of NTDS.dit database is back on an adversary's machine, they can perform hash cracking or come back to the victim machine and use "pass the hash" techniques to authenticate as a user.
+Then the adversary can exfiltrate the copy of NTDS.dit residing in the shadow copy with no issues, as that file version is not in use by any processes.
+Once the NTDS.dit database is back on an adversary's machine, they can perform hash cracking or come back to the victim machine and use "pass the hash" techniques to authenticate as a user